ioanniswd/pot/README.md

 #### Reviewing
 Number of PRs currently reviewing, meaning that said user has not approved, or rejected the PR.
-If user is a requested reviewer, or if user has placed comments but has not approved or rejected the PR, they are considered **active reviewers**, and said PR counts as one they are currently reviewing.
+If user is a requested reviewer, or if user has placed comments but has not approved or rejected the PR yet, they are considered **active reviewers**, and said PR counts as one they are currently reviewing.

 #### Total